-If you are lucky enough to be surrounded by family members over the holidays, consider the gathering a great opportunity to discover some interesting things about your relatives.
-Start a conversation about your family's history.
-How did your aunt and uncle meet?
-What are their most vivid childhood memories?
-What do they know about your family's roots?
-Ask them about birthdays, marriages, and family traditions.
+The holidays are often occasions when families gather together to share a meal, to catch up, and at times, to argue.
+Instead of the latter, if you are lucky enough to be surrounded by family members, consider taking advantage of having them all together by starting a conversation about your family's history.
+Ask your relatives about their most vivid childhood memories.
+Ask them what they know about your family's roots.
+Ask about birthdays, marriages, and family traditions.
 Start to gather the pieces of your family's past as you pass the potatoes (or your favorite dish on your family's table), and be grateful that you have loved ones around to share their stories with you.
 And I highly suggest recording these interviews with your relatives.
-I would love to be able to play a tape of Uncle Pete as I’m writing about him now, but I can’t.
+Imagine watching a video now of your holidays from 1996, when you learned that Great-Grandma Livia (pictured with Great-Grandpa John in 1959) was a matchmaker: at an opportune moment back in 1949, she arranged for a boy with a crush (Uncle Pete) to return a borrowed silver platter to the girl on whom he was crushing (Aunt Jennie), and it resulted in a 66-year marriage.
 What stories could you have captured twenty years ago that may now be lost to history?
 Who was around then that isn't around today?
-Holidays are natural opportunities to get to know your family members better, so seize the chance to interview them and preserve their treasured tales.
+Holidays are natural opportunities to get to know your family members, so seize the chance to interview them and preserve their treasured tales.

 FIGURING OUT WHAT QUESTIONS TO ASK YOUR RELATIVES